 What you can do

 - Read the policy above to learn about the types of copyrighted content and related products and services that we don't allow.
-Note that if your ad or site is entirely dedicated to these types of products or similar content, you won't be able to advertise with us.
+Note that if your ad, site, or app is entirely dedicated to these types of products or similar content, you won't be able to advertise with us.

 - Send us your copyright documentation.
 If you believe that you're legally authorized to promote copyrighted content, fill out our application to be certified.
 We'll review it and let you know if we can run your ads.